 During the last fifteen years I’ve labored with countless managers, including team leaders and supervisors, in organizations of sizes and shapes.
 A lot of individuals managers were, by their very own admission, unwilling to manage.
 Obviously on the daily basis they did manage people – they clarified questions, allotted work, visited management conferences, and held some team briefings.
 What they most frequently did not do is use a focused and structured method of managing their staff’s performance

 Theoretically, managers know they must be managing performance, that they must be while using review or evaluation system, and they ought to be getting dynamic discussions using their staff regarding their performance.
-But clearly likely to apparent distinction between knowing you want to do something and really doing the work.
+But clearly employee productivity tracker likely to apparent distinction between knowing you want to do something and really doing the work.
 So when managers don’t manage, the company suffers and thus do their staff.
 What is the solution?
 They are five steps I have seen applied, by my clients, with very positive effect:

 The First Step – Help managers to know why performance management is essential towards the business